CodexLink/chips.omp.json/README.md

 # chips.omp.json

-The development repository for the Oh-My-Posh Theme Based on Material Design Component: Chips.
-This repository contains the cutting edge version of the theme than the one provided from the oh-my-posh repository.
-Updates of the theme from this repository to the oh-my-posh repository will reflect on the weekly basis.
+The `passively-active, with cutting edge release` development repository for the Oh-My-Posh Theme Based on Material Design Component: Chips.

 # Notice

 Theme is finished!
-As of `1.3.4`, all neccessary changes were done.
-Thorough examination or careful evaluation of output with respect to the environment variable will be done for this week, with PR to the official oh-my-posh repository will be instantiated.
+Documentation is the only thing lef before proceeding with PR to the official oh-my-posh repository for publishing.

 [![chips.omp.json highlight #1](https://github.com/CodexLink/chips.omp.json/blob/latest/assets/highlight_1.png)](https://ohmyposh.dev/docs/themes#chips)

 ## Features

 - Backtracking Transient Prompt for Previous Recent Execution Time and Command Return Code
-- Color-Adjustable with Palettes (Reduces Clutter for Modifying Theme)
+- Color-Adjustable with Palettes
-- Color-Changing Segments Based on Activity (Conditions)
+- Color-Changing Segments Based on Activity Context Conditions
-- Color Candidates uses Material Palette Color from A100 to A400
+- Color Candidates for Segments uses the Material Palette Color from A100 to A400
-- Hideable (Primary Top and Secondary Left Candidate) Segments
+- Explicitly-Optional-able (Primary Top and Secondary Left Candidates Only) Segments
 - Minimalized Console Title
+- Respects Input Buffer by Carefully Placing Segments on Non-Invasive Seciton
-- Segments Individualized as a Seperate Component
+- Segments Individualized as a Seperate Component (_some segments were coded as a whole_)

 ## Installation

+1. Click on the [theme file](https://github.com/CodexLink/chips.omp.json/blob/latest/chips.omp.json) in this repository, then right-click the **Raw** button and save it as `chips.omp.json` to your designated directory (_by default it should be at your home directory_).
+2. On your powershell profile (`$PROFILE`), invoke the theme to the oh-my-posh arguments.
+   > `oh-my-posh --config ~/chips.omp.json --init --shell pwsh | Invoke-Expression`
+3. Restart your prompt or Refresh your prompt by running the following command: `. $PROFILE` and you are good to go!

+## Showcase

 - TODO.

-## Screenshots

 ### More General Prompt Display

-The following screenshots may be differ due to some of the segments hiding feature.
-Please refer to Technicals for more information.
+- TODO.

 ### Backtracked Insights from Previous Commands

+- TODO.

 ### Color-Adjusting Segments

-###
+- TODO.

 ## Leftout Features